lum-ai/odinson/docs/making_index.md

 	sbt "extra/runMain ai.lum.odinson.extra.AnnotateText"

 This step may take time, highly dependent on the length of your documents and the size of your corpus.

 # Indexing annotated documents
-Once you have annotated Documents, you can create an Odinson index, the datastructure that Odinson uses for executing queries.
+Once you have annotated Documents, you can create an Odinson index, the datas tructure that Odinson uses for executing queries.

 ## Configuration
 Once again, you will specify the configurations in `extra/src/main/resources/application.conf`.